1992 The Winston: Segment 3

 For the final 10-lap shootout, Earnhardt muscled his way past Irvan for second.
-That close racing allowed Petty to sprint out to a substantial lead.
-With Kyle pulling away, it appeared nobody would be able to catch him, but on the third lap, Darrell Waltrip was tapped from the rear, sending him dirt-tracking through the tri-oval grass in front of the main grandstand.
+That close racing allowed Kyle Petty to sprint out to a substantial lead.
+With Kyle Petty pulling away, it appeared nobody would be able to catch him, but on the third lap, Darrell Waltrip was tapped from the rear, sending him dirt-tracking through the tri-oval grass in front of the main grandstand.
 Waltrip nearly corrected his Chevrolet Lumina, but stalled momentarily at the end of pit road, prompting the first and only caution of the final segment.
 The caution erased a 3.5 second Petty lead.

 Caution flag laps do not count in the final segment, setting up a seven-lap dash.
-During all the action, Allison had moved into third, making it Petty, Earnhardt and Allison at the restart.
-On the restart, Petty held his own for one lap.
-But with five laps remaining, Earnhardt drove past Petty for the lead.
-At the white flag, Earnhardt led, Petty was a close second and Allison was third.
-Down the backstretch, Petty took a run at Earnhardt.
+During all the action, Allison had moved into third, making it Kyle Petty, Earnhardt and Allison at the restart.
+On the restart, Kyle Petty held his own for one lap.
+But with five laps remaining, Earnhardt drove past Kyle Petty for the lead.
+At the white flag, Earnhardt led, Kyle Petty was a close second and Allison was third.
+Down the backstretch, Kyle Petty took a run at Earnhardt.
 Earnhardt reacted by forcing Petty down on the backstretch apron.
 Meanwhile, Allison inched closer to the leaders.
-Going into turn three, both Earnhardt and Petty were too low and going full speed.
+Going into turn three, both Earnhardt and Kyle Petty were too low and going full speed.
 Earnhardt hit the corner first and lost control of his Chevrolet in the middle of the turn.
-Petty lifted from the throttle for just a split second to gather his Pontiac Grand Prix.
-While Petty checked up, Allison continued at full throttle and got a strong drive off of turn four.
-Allison pulled to the inside of Petty in the middle of the tri-oval, and had the momentum.
-Petty and Allison touched twice before Allison inched ahead to take the checkered flag.
+Kyle Petty lifted from the throttle for just a split second to gather his Pontiac Grand Prix.
+While Kyle Petty checked up, Allison continued at full throttle and got a strong drive off of turn four.
+Allison pulled to the inside of Kyle Petty in the middle of the tri-oval, and had the momentum.
+Kyle Petty and Allison touched twice before Allison inched ahead to take the checkered flag.
 The two touched again as they crossed the start-finish line, sending Allison's Texaco Ford spinning wildly into the frontstraight wall.
 The car hit hard on the driver's side before a trail of sparks led to its final resting place in the infield grass.
 Allison, who was momentarily knocked unconscious, was removed from the car via the "Jaws of Life."
 After a brief examination in the infield care center, Allison was airlifted to Carolinas Medical Center, where he remained for two days because of a broken collarbone and bruises over more than half of his body.